 The deep fascia of the palm of hand (palmar fascia) is thin over the thenar and hypothenar eminences, but its central portion, which is triangular in shape the PA.
 It is of great strength and thickness.
 Its apex is continuous proximally with the distal border of TCL, and receives the expanded tendon of the PL.
 Its base divides below into four slips, one for each finger.
 Each slip gives off superficial fibers to the skin of the palm and finger, those to the palm joining the skin at the furrow corresponding to the metacarpophalangeal articulations, and those to the fingers passing into the skin at the transverse fold at the bases of the fingers[33].

 The PA covers the central compartment of hand which contains the long flexor tendons and their synovial sheathes, the lumbricals, the superficial palmar arch, branches of the median and ulnar nerves with their digital nerves and vessels.
-Between the flexor tendons and the fascia covering the deep palmar muscles lies the medial central palmar (mid-palmar) space which is continuous with the space of at distal forearm in front of pronator quadrates (Space of Parona) via the carpal tunnel[24].
+Between the flexor tendons and the fascia covering the deep palmar muscles lies the medial central palmar (mid-palmar) space which is continuous with the space of at distal forearm in front of pronator quadrates (Space of Parona) via the CT[24].

 The deeper part of each slip subdivides into two processes, which are inserted into the fibrous sheaths of the flexor tendons.
 At the points of division into the slips, numerous strong transverse fascicular fibers of the PA are positioned at the proximal margin of the flexor tendon sheath.
 They bind the separate processes together, and are attached by vertical septa to the underlying transverse metacarpal ligament.
 Thus, forming a tunnel around the flexor tendon and a PA pulley for the flexor tendons in conjunction with the first and second annular pulleys of the digital flexor mechanism[67, 68].